WESTBURY Instructors

 Violin/Viola/Cello

+Karina has been teaching string studies for over 13 years.
+Currently a public school orchestra director, Karina is heavily involved with NMEA and LISFA music associations, and has assisted and chaired All County Festivals.
 Karina has been playing the violin since she was nine years old.
-Throughout the years, she excelled within various performing groups and was given the title of Concert Mistress from grade 7th grade through grade 12.
-From a young age, she participated in the Gemini Youth Orchestra, the All County Orchestra, and the Usdan Orchestra.
-During her time at Post, she furthered her studies in violin, viola and cello, and received her Bachelor’s in Music Education.
-Karina has been teaching students of all ages for over ten years.
-She is currently furthering her education at Five Towns College, in pursuit of her Masters Degree.
+Throughout the years, she excelled within various performing groups such as Gemini Youth Orchestras, All County Orchestras, and the USDAN Orchestra.
+During her time at Post, she furthered her studies in violin, viola, cello and bass, and received her Bachelor’s in Music Education.
+She is currently furthering her education at Five Towns College through the Fellowship Performance Initiative for music educators in pursuit of her Masters Degree.
 As a NYS Certified Educator, Karina highly believes in the value of a well-rounded education and makes sure that all of her students can read, write and perform music to the best of their ability.

 “Without music life would be a mistake.” – F.W.
 Nietzsche